OSGeo/grass-website/content/about/community.md

 #### GRASS GIS development team

 The GRASS GIS project is led by a [Team] (https://grasswiki.osgeo.org/wiki/Team) of scientists, researchers and developers from around the world.
-GRASS GIS software developement is driven by the  [Project Steering Committee](https://trac.osgeo.org/grass/wiki/PSC) which is granting developer access, managing source code releases and coordinating various community activities.
+GRASS GIS software development is driven by the  [Project Steering Committee](https://trac.osgeo.org/grass/wiki/PSC) which is granting developer access, managing source code releases and coordinating various community activities.

 ### Mailing lists

 <div class="alert rounded-0 alert-default">
 The mailing lists are the primary point of contact for the GRASS GIS project.
-Subscribe to start the conversation, and follow the <a href="grasswiki.osgeo.org/wiki/Mailing_list_etiquette" target="_blank">mailing list etiquette</a> please.
+Subscribe to start the conversation, and please follow the <a href="grasswiki.osgeo.org/wiki/Mailing_list_etiquette" target="_blank">mailing list etiquette</a>.
 </div>

 | NAME | LINK | DESCRIPTION |